VdanielVPL/RMBG/README.md

   ```
 - **Bun**: Install from [here](https://bun.sh/).
 - **iscc (Inno Setup Compiler)**: Download and install from [here](https://jrsoftware.org/isinfo.php) to create the `.exe` installer.
+    - Add the Inno Setup installation folder to your PATH environment variable.

 ### Installation Steps